-The identities and impact of our academic staff are crucial.
+The identities and impact of our academic staff and educators, as a whole community, are crucial.
 Ready for Life and Work identified how important all of our people are to RMIT's long-term success.
-In this rapidly changing environment, we aim to use RMIT NEXT to consider how the nature of our academic endeavour is evolving, and what that could mean for our culture, workforce structure and dhumbali (commitments) to development and freedom.
+In this fast changing environment, we aim to use RMIT NEXT to consider how the nature of our academic endeavour is evolving, what is distinctive and important about the education we offer and the expertise of our workers, and what that could mean for our culture, workforce structure and dhumbali to development and freedom.

-We aim to use RMIT NEXT to consider how the nature of our academic endeavour is evolving, and what that could mean for our culture, workforce structure and dhumbali (commitments) to development and freedom.
 RMIT is proudly an applied institution.
-We are embedded in the communities we serve and pursue impact through cross-disciplinary collaboration and partnership with industry, students and alumni.
+We are embedded in the communities we serve and pursue impact through cross-disciplinary research collaboration and partnership with industry, students and alumni.

-We have outstanding educators, researchers and engagement specialists, supported by a talented wider workforce.
+We have outstanding educators, researchers, engagement specialists, supported by a talented wider workforce.